GenomicsAotearoa/hts_workshop_mpi/docs/level2/22_assembly_spades.md

 !!! warning "Remember to filter your data prior to assembly!"

     Before beginning to work with `SPAdes` we need to ensure that our data is free from adapter sequences.
 The main reason for doing this is when we assemble sequences to form a genome, the assembler is looking for spans of nucleic acid sequence which are common to multiple reads, so that those reads can be joined together to create longer contigs.
-As the adapater sequence is an identical tag added to every read, these create regions of artificial homology between sequences which have no real connection to each other.
+As the adapter sequence is an identical tag added to every read, these create regions of artificial homology between sequences which have no real connection to each other.

     Before we attempt assembly it is critical to remove these from our data but as this was covered in the level 1 training we will not be revisiting the process here.